10-1-pursuit/unit-dsa/strings/lesson-notes/README.md

 - substring - returns a portion o a string based on length
 - toString - converts other data types (i.e., numbers) to strings
 - trim - removes whitespace from the ends of a string
-- JSON.stringify() - converts JSON to a string
+- JSON.stringify() - converts JS to a JSON string

 Regular Expression methods